Western-Health-Covid19-Collaboration/wh_covid19_app/CONTRIBUTING.md

 - Once the pull request is reviewed and approved by the team, they would be able to merge this with the main branch.

-## The Development process

-Everything is coordinated through Github issues.
-The current development process is:

-👨‍⚕️👩‍⚕️ **Gregg Miller** and other Western Health staff provide features, content and suggestions via GitHub issues.
-Gregg & Co can create new issues for features to add, things that need changing, etc.

-If you need any help from the WH staff, you can label an issue as `Medic`.
-[These issues currently need medic advice](https://github.com/Western-Health-Covid19-Collaboration/wh_covid19_app/issues?q=is%3Aopen+is%3Aissue+label%3AMedic).
-You can also `@` mention and assign issues to `@Western-Health-Covid19-Collaboration/medical` in a comment to notify the whole WH team.

-The WH staff can label issues as `#1 Priority`, `#2 Priority`, `#3 Priority`.
-Everybody on the team should focus on #1 priority issues first, then #2 and so on.

-Once a issue has all the appropriate info it, it can be labeled `design` to hand over to the next step ...

-⬇️

-👩‍🎨👨‍🎨 **Marc Edwards** and other designers help design and specify features.
-They  upload designs to zeplin and add design guidance into the issues.

-If you need any help from the design team, you can label an issue as `design`.
-[These issues currently need design guidance](https://github.com/Western-Health-Covid19-Collaboration/wh_covid19_app/issues?q=is%3Aopen+is%3Aissue+label%3Adesign).
-You can also `@` mention `@Western-Health-Covid19-Collaboration/designers` in a comment to notify the whole design team.

-Once they have done their ✨ magic ✨ the issue should be labeled as 'Ready for dev' ...

-👩‍💻👨‍💻 **Developers** pick up [ready for Dev issues](https://github.com/Western-Health-Covid19-Collaboration/wh_covid19_app/issues?q=is%3Aopen+is%3Aissue+label%3A%22Ready+for+Dev%22+) and submit PRs to the project when then get approved and merged.
-If you are working on developing an issue, be sure to assign yourself to it.
-If you want to work on an issue and someone already is, ask if they want help.
-If they agree add yourself to the assignment.

-⬇️

-🖥 **CI** builds the app and deploys to phones via firebase app distribution.

 ## Code of Conduct